Some comments from GO Wales students

 To check visit www.hefce.ac.uk/postcode and enter your home postcode (not your student address if it is different to your home address).
 If your postcode returns a 1 or 2 in ‘POLAR 4 Young participation quintile’ then your answer is yes to this question.

 Where are the GO Wales team located?

-The Bangor GO Wales team are based within Careers & Employability Service (second floor at Neuadd Rathbone).
+The Bangor GO Wales team are based within Skills & Employability Service (second floor at Neuadd Rathbone).
 If you would like more information about the project or have a query about the eligibility criteria, please do not hesitate to get in touch:

 Phone: 01248 388426

 Or visit: www.gowales.co.uk for further details

 The GO Wales team are still available 9-5 Mon-Fri and can arrange meetings or online chats through Microsoft Teams which you can access through MyBangor.
 If you are interested in learning more about the programme or have any questions then please email us at: email@example.com.